 The fact that it can manage stubble beards as well (<5mm) is a fantastic bonus.

 I saved my favorite feature until last.
-The “wake up” feature refers to how you can literally pick up the trimmer and have it automatically turn on, set to your favorite setting.
-Sure, some might call this lazy, but I call it ruthlessly efficient.
+The “wake up” feature refers to how you can pick up the trimmer and have it automatically turn on, and set to your favorite setting.

 What you may not like

-The runtime when fully charged is listed as 50 minutes, although in reality, you can probably squeeze around 20 minutes more out of it.
+The runtime when fully charged is listed as 50 minutes.
 Although it runs for less time than the two ranked above, as a short-bearded man this shouldn’t really be an issue.
 But it’s something to make note of nonetheless.

-If you’re looking for a beard trimmer with all the frills, this one’s for you.
+If you’re looking for a beard trimmer with frills, this one’s for you.
 It’s ultra-modern, sleek, and let’s face it – fun.

 At the end of the day, it provides an excellent trim, and that’s what’s most important.
 All of the added features are just phenomenal bonuses.

 The brand has long been opted for by professional barbers due to its durability and flawless mechanics.
-But the Wahl 9818 is a favorite among non-professionals because of just how easy it is to use.
+But the Wahl 9818 is appealing to non-professionals because of just how easy it is to use.

-t’s hard to think of a single area of your body you can’t trim with it.
-But talking specifically about beards, it’s great for debulking the meatier parts, as well as sharpening up the edges – yes, even your mustache and goatee.
+It’s hard to think of a single area of your body you can’t trim with it.
+But talking specifically about beards, it’s great for debulking the bulkier parts, as well as sharpening up the edges – yes, even your mustache and goatee.